 Man to Father: The Quiet Transition

-Whether you’re ready, or not, things will change quickly, from your mindset to your schedule, priorities, and interests, among other things.
-Before becoming a father, it was easier to sleep through the night, plan vacations, take part in hobbies, or go out on date nights.
-Suddenly, routine things like going to the grocery store, or even using the restroom, will take a certain amount of planning because there is another life that depends on you 100%.
-There was more freedom in the way you could think prior to becoming a father, as those decisions did not carry as much weight.
-Likely they only affected you, and perhaps your spouse/partner.
-However, having a small life will make the decisions in your life feel heavier.
+Whether you’re ready or not, things will change quickly, from your mindset to your schedule, priorities, and interests, among other things.
+Before becoming a father, it was easier to sleep through the night, plan vacations, pursue hobbies, or go on date nights.
+Suddenly, routine things like going to the grocery store or even using the restroom will require a certain amount of planning because another life depends on you 100%.
+There was more freedom in how you could think before becoming a father, as those decisions did not carry as much weight.
+Likely, they only affected you, and perhaps your spouse/partner.
+However, having a small life to care for will make your decisions feel heavier.
 Should you spend that hundred bucks to go out to dinner, or should you put it aside for a rainy day?
-Is it okay to go hiking in the woods without your phone, or do you need to be available for emergencies?
-Should you spend the weekend working to make more money or is it more important to stay at home with the kiddo.
+Is it okay to go hiking in the woods without your phone, or do you need to be reachable in case of an emergency?
+Should you spend the weekend working to make more money, or is it more important to stay at home with the kiddo?
 With each decision, you become more concerned about safety, stability, and whether what you’re doing is enough.

 Do things become worse after becoming a father?
 Absolutely not.
 However, things become much different.
 You don’t lose yourself.
-You expand and become a greater version.
-You may still have the same goals, ambitions, interests, and drive, but you obtain a different purpose: to build a legacy for yourself, and your family.
-You’re not just building for yourself any longer, but also a smaller version of you.
-When you work on your goals, your son or daughter are watching too.
+You expand and become a greater version of yourself.
+You may still have the same goals, ambitions, interests, and drive, but you obtain a different purpose: to build a legacy for yourself and your family.
+You’re not just building for yourself any longer, but also a smaller version of you, meaning the kiddo you brought into this world.
+When you work on your goals, your son or daughter is watching too.
 When you go to the gym or exercise, you’re also trying to stay healthy for your little one.
 Basically, you’re living for two people now.
-Or, three, or four, or more, depending on how many kids you end up having.
+Or three, or four, or more, depending on how many kids you end up having.

-I’m going to make this a multiple-post blog, because there is much information to cover about the transition to fatherhood.
-But just know, that the realization can come out of nowhere and hit you like a ton of bricks.
+I’m going to make this a multi-post blog because there’s a lot of information to cover about the transition to fatherhood.
+But just know that the realization can come out of nowhere and hit you like a ton of bricks.
 Don’t worry, though.
 Your life is not over; it’s just beginning.

 Leave a comment